zhaorui20005/pgbouncer/doc/config.md

 Names that contain other characters need to be quoted with standard SQL identifier quoting: double quotes, with "" for a single instance of a double quote.

+The database name "pgbouncer" is reserved for the admin console and cannot be used as a key here.

-"*" acts as a fallback database: if the exact name does not exist, its value is taken as connection string for requested database.
+"*" acts as a fallback database: If the exact name does not exist, its value is taken as connection string for the requested database.
+For example, if there is an entry (and no other overriding entries)

+    * = host=foo

+then a connection to PgBouncer specifying a database "bar" will effectively behave as if an entry

+    bar = host=foo dbname=bar

+exists (taking advantage of the default for `dbname` being the client-side database name; see below).

 Such automatically created database entries are cleaned up if they stay idle longer than the time specified by the `autodb_idle_timeout` parameter.